joshmilind/cacoresystem/documents/caCORE3-2_SOURCE_README.txt

     data sources in the server.xml file.

 ----------------------------------------------------------------
- 3.1 Deploy the war files
+ 3.2 Deploy the war file
 ----------------------------------------------------------------

-    The following file cacore31.war should be dropped into the tomcat webapps directory.
+    The following file, cacore31.war, should be dropped into the tomcat webapps directory.